ifs-ke/imanifinancialservices-guru/README.md

 - **Dark/Light Mode:** Theme toggle for user preference.
 - **Responsive Design:** Adapts to different screen sizes.
 - **Notifications:** In-app notifications for budget alerts, collaboration updates, and application info.
-- **Logger:** View client-side console logs (currently available to all users, intended for debugging).
-Client-side logs are also sent to the backend.
+- **Logger:** View client-side logs (currently available to all users, intended for debugging).
+Client-side logs are also sent to the backend logger.

 ## Tech Stack